cockroachdb/docs/v20.2/deploy-app-gcr.md

     $ pip install -r requirements.txt
     ~~~

-1. Set the `DATABASE_URL` environment variable to the connection string provided in the **Connection info** window of the CockroachCloud Console, but with the root certificate located in the local `certs` directory:
+1. Set the `DATABASE_URL` environment variable to the connection string provided in the **Connection info** window of the {{ site.data.products.db }} Console, but with the root certificate located in the local `certs` directory:

     {% include_cached copy-clipboard.html %}
     ~~~ shell